th2-net/th2-docs/content/versions/1-7/infrastructure/th2-infra-schema/pins.md

 ```
 ## Attributes

 Attributes define the behavior of the pins and describe what message stream goes through a particular pin.
 They are specific for each box.
-Attributes section cannot be empty.

 The set of attributes varies from one th2 component to another.
 Each th2 component can have its own mandatory or optional attributes.